 If a customer, due to their disability, is to be met by a PCA or other support person when they are dropped off and the PCA or support person is not there when the CAT ADA Paratransit vehicle arrives, the customer will be transported back to the transportation call center (or to another safe location).
 In this event, the customer’s guardian or caregiver will be notified and required to come pick-up the customer or to make other transportation arrangements.
 If we are unable to make contact with the guardian or caregiver, the proper authorities will be notified.

 CAT reserves the right to suspend, modify or cancel service during times of hazardous weather conditions that may jeopardize the safety of our customers and employees.
-On bad weather days, listen to the reports on the radio, on WMUR TV or go to the CAT website www.localhost/joomla2.5.
+On bad weather days, you can check the Service Alerts page on this website, our Facebook page at https://www.facebook.com/CAPBMTransit, or the closures listing on WMUR TV.
 The transportation call center will also be able to tell you if service is canceled or not.

-If your trip is for dialysis, chemotherapy, or another life sustaining purpose, call the transportation call center at (603) 225-1989 to make sure you can get where you need to go.
+If your trip is for dialysis, chemotherapy, or another life sustaining purpose, call the transportation call center at (603) 225-1989, (TTY Relay 7-1-1) or for TTY 1-800-735-2964 to make sure you can get where you need to go.
 Every effort will be made to deliver life-sustaining and essential trips using ADA Paratransit service or by arranging other emergency assistance.

 If you are planning to travel at times when inclement weather is predicted, take into consideration problems you may have in getting a return ride, should service have to be suspended.
 Also, if you are traveling during inclement weather, be sure to be prepared for longer ride times.
 For example, bring any medication you may need; if you use oxygen, bring an adequate supply; if you are diabetic or hypoglycemic, bring a small snack with you in case the trip is longer than expected due to the weather.